Tianchi8/Tianchi8.github.io/_pages/about.md

 I'm a Research Fellow in Departement of Mathmatics at National University of Singapore (NUS).
 My research interest includes graph theory, combinatorics, and related areas.

-I received my PhD bachelor’s degree from University of Science and Technology of China (USTC).
+I received my PhD and BSc from University of Science and Technology of China (USTC).

 Email: tcyang(at)nus.edu.sg

 Office: S17, Kent Ridge, NUS